-Looks like something straight out of the pages of a fairy tale book, right?
+At a first glance, it’d look like something straight out of the pages of a fairy tale book!
 Well, when we read about the story of the Crazy House before going there, we also couldn’t believe that it’s gonna be something so unreal.
 This extravagant, quintessentially cosmic & unconventional building was designed and constructed by Vietnamese architect Đặng Việt Nga, which has also been listed as one of the world’s ten most “bizarre” buildings!
 Since its opening in 1990, the building has gained recognition for its unique architecture and it also serves as a guesthouse (yeah, you can actually book a room here and stay!).

 Walking out of here, we were absolutely stunned!
 Our first day in Da Lat went by the wink of an eye as we explored three absolutely different kinds of architectural examples.

 It was time for dinner – and just opposite to the Crazy House is this amazing restaurant called Le Chalet!
 Being extremely hungry, we couldn’t really wait to binge on some delicious food after so much of walking throughout the day.

 Eat at Le Chalet Cafe & Bistro